hashim222/hash-dental-care/WireFrame.md

 ## Site's Wireframe

-* Sites wireframe might not be matching 100% with the final design.
+* Sites wireframe might not be matching 100% with the final design due to changes were made in the middle of project.

 * ### Home Page
     ![home page wireframe](static/images/readme-file-images/home-page-wireframe.png)